New program from JWCC and SIUC allows students to ‘become Trailblazers and Salukis at the same time’

 • branding and partnerships;

-With the latest enrollment numbers, the university is on track to meet yet another one of the plan’s objectives: to reach an enrollment of 15,000 students by 2025.
+The latest enrollment numbers show the university is on track to meet yet another one of the plan’s objectives: to reach an enrollment of 15,000 students by 2025.

-With a 111 percent annual enrollment increase in the Saluki Step Ahead program as of this month, a pack of Trailblazers could very well assist in the attainment of that goal.
+With a 111 percent annual enrollment increase in the Saluki Step Ahead program as of this month, a pack of Trailblazers could assist in the attainment of that goal.

 “(Students) become Trailblazers and Salukis at the same time,” Lane said.
 “When they walk onto the John Wood campus, they can really exhale knowing they’re Salukis while they’re going to John Wood and that in two years, they’re going to be right on track to finishing their degree.”